 In the United States, child custody is further classified under two main categories, i.e., physical and legal custody.
-Physical custody is the right bestowed to a parent to live with his/her child after divorce or separation.
-This may either be joint or sole physical custody.
+Physical custody is the right bestowed to a parent to live with their child after divorce or separation.
+This may either be joint or sole.

 Courts are reasonable in assigning visitation rights and quite open-minded about parents wanting “liberal” visitation or even shared parenting.
 The latter is quite popular nowadays, which is also referred to as co-parenting.
 However, co-parenting is more commonly agreed upon between two estranged couple without having to go through legal proceedings or child custody cases.

 Numerous divorced celebrity couples are into shared parenting or co-parenting.
-Some of them includes Ben Affleck and Jennifer Garner, Demi Moore and Bruce Willis, Reese Witherspoon and Ryan Philippe, Courtney Cox and David Arquette, Jennifer Lopez and Marc Anthony, Kourtney Cox and Scott Disick and ,pre recently, Rob Kardashian and Blac Chyna, to name a few.
+Some of them include Ben Affleck and Jennifer Garner, Demi Moore and Bruce Willis, Reese Witherspoon and Ryan Philippe, Courtney Cox and David Arquette, Jennifer Lopez and Marc Anthony, Kourtney Cox and Scott Disick and, Rob Kardashian and Blac Chyna, to name a few.
 They are of the belief that doing this is to the child/children’s best interest.

-Physical custody generally addresses the location where the child will live as well as length of time.
+Custody generally addresses the location where the child will live as well as the length of time.
 It also dictates who will have the right and responsibility to decide for the child in matters such as well-being and daily activities.

-Joint physical custody, though commonly referred to as shared custody, did not always mean that the parents will share equal time living with the child.
+Joint custody, though commonly referred to as shared custody, did not always mean that the parents will share equal time living with the child.
 Instead, the parents could set forth explicit guidelines and schedule when the child will be with each parent.
-However, the costs involved in raising the child are normally shared according to each ones capacity.
+However, the costs involved in raising the child are normally shared according to the capacity of each one.

 Advantages of physical custody